Exact hybrid particle/population simulation of rule-based models of biochemical systems: Results

+maps the unbound EGF ligand, \texttt{Egf(r)}, to the unstructured species \texttt{pop\_Egf()}.
 To avoid confusion, we will henceforth refer to species on the reactant side of a population-mapping rule, such as \texttt{Egf(r)}, as \textit{structured population species\/} and to those on the product side as \textit{unstructured population species\/}.
 Importantly, unstructured population species differ from conventional unstructured molecules in BNGL in that they possess a property, called a \emph{count\/}, which records their current population (see Sec.~S3.3 of Text~S1 and Texts~S4, S7, S10, S13, S14, and S17 to see how the \texttt{population} keyword is used to make this distinction).
 The action of the population-mapping rule above is thus to delete the \texttt{Egf(r)} molecule and to \emph{increment by one\/} the count of \texttt{pop\_Egf()}.
 The role of the rate parameter \texttt{k\_lump}, termed the \emph{lumping rate constant\/}, will be explained in detail below.